mindis/snowplow.github.com/_posts/2013-07-10-help-us-build-out-the-snowplow-total-cost-of-ownership-model.md

 ## Help us build an accurate, robust model, that we all can use to forecast Snowplow AWS costs

-We realise that you, our users, are busy people who have plenty to do aside from spending 20-30 minutes fetching data points related to your Snowplow installation, and sending them to us.
+We realize that you, our users, are busy people who have plenty to do aside from spending 20-30 minutes fetching data points related to your Snowplow installation, and sending them to us.
 We really hope, however, that many of you do, because:

 1. A Total Cost of Ownership Model will be really useful for all of us!
 2. We'll send you a Snowplow T-shirt, by way of thanks.

+If you can pop the above data points (in whatever format is most convenient), and email them to me on `yali at snowplowanalytics dot com`, along with your T-shirt size, we will send you through your T-shirts as soon as they are printed.

 So please help us help you, and keep plowing!